Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Slope filtrations

 \section{Slope filtrations}

-Andr\'e \cite{An08} surveys many slope filtrations occur in algebraic and analytic geometry, in asymptotic analysis, in ramification theory, in $p$-adic theories, in geometry of numbers.
-Five basic examples are the Harder-Narasimhan filtration of vector bundles over a smooth projective curve, the Dieudonne-Manin filtration of $F$-isocrystals over the $p$-adic point, the Turrittin-Levelt filtration of formal differential modules, the Hasse-Arf filtration of finite Galois representations of local fields, and the Grayson-Stuhler filtration of Euclidean lattices.
+Slope filtrations are present in algebraic and analytic geometry, in asymptotic analysis, in ramification theory, in $p$-adic theories, in geometry of numbers; see the survey~\cite{An08} of Andr\'e.
+Five basic examples include the Harder-Narasimhan filtration of a holomorhic vector bundle over a smooth projective curve, the Dieudonne--Manin filtration of $F$-isocrystals over a $p$-adic point, the Turrittin--Levelt filtration of formal differential modules, the Hasse--Arf filtration of finite Galois representations of local fields, and the Grayson--Stuhler filtration of Euclidean lattices.
 Despite the variety of their origins, these filtrations share a lot of similar features.